-Prior to each AGM, the Company Secretary proposes to the NC which Directors are required to retire by rotation at that AGM.
-The NC will then review the composition of the Board and the need for progressive Board renewal to decide whether to recommend to the Board the re-election of these Directors, after taking into account factors such as their attendance, participation, contribution, expertise and competing time commitments.
+Prior to each AGM, the Company Secretary proposes to the NC, which Directors are required to retire by rotation at that AGM.
+The NC will then review the composition of the Board and the need for progressive Board renewal to decide whether to recommend to the Board the re-election of these Directors, after taking into account factors such as their attendance, participation, contribution, expertise, competing time commitments and well as SGX listing rules on independence and tenure.